This post is a guest publication written by Sean Downes, the Senior Data Scientist at Expedia Group.

 I’ve been with the Expedia Group since 2014 and we’ve come a long way.
 A few years back, some folks didn’t even know what statistical models were.
 John Kim, then the Chief Product Officer for Brand Expedia, established a ‘test and learn’ culture that turned the company around.
 The associated data collected was the birth of data science for Expedia Group.

 As the tip of the spear, our (proto) data science team started out with collaborative filtering techniques and other similar data-driven models.
 These models led us to a study of the clickstream, from which we settled on representing our hotel-sort problem as a ‘learning to rank’ machine learning problem.
 The iterative process of feeding these algorithms caused our data needs to grow exponentially.
 For example, when seasonality was included in the algorithms, the number of features to compute, store, and service grew significantly.

 Owing to growing complexity, there was considerable pushback when we first started introducing data science.
 The challenge was to convince the old guard we needed to be data-driven.
 Even more importantly, we needed to be science-driven; moving from opinions and anecdotal evidence toward models that reflect the complexity of our users’ actions and intent.

-We’ve achieved that, and the key to our success was working with product management to help ease data science into the organization.
+First Steps To Success With Machine Learning At Expedia Group: We’ve achieved that, and the key to our success was working with product management to help ease data science into the organization.
 First, we set up a small ‘united’ team that focused on tackling business problems and not over-complicating data science.
 We slowly introduced valuable data science use cases in already data-driven areas of the business, so we didn’t have to reinvent the wheel.
 That meant we could show value with less complex effort, earn more projects, and build interest incrementally.